An Avalanche airbag pack is a must-have piece of equipment for various snow sports, including split boarding, sledding, skiing, and snowboarding.

 Type of System

-Avalanche airbag packs have various systems such as Alpride E1 Airbag System, Scott Alpride Avalanche Airbag System, Black Diamond, the JetForce System, BCA Float System, and Mammut P.A.S. & R.A.S.
+Avalanche airbag packs have various systems such as the Alpride E1 Airbag System, Scott Alpride Avalanche Airbag System, Black Diamond, the JetForce System, the BCA Float System, and Mammut P.A.S. & R.A.S.

-Each system has different features and functions so that you can choose depending on your needs and preference.
+Each system has different features and functions so that you can choose depending on your needs and preferences.

 These are just some of the main things you need to consider if you want to purchase an avalanche airbag pack.